wickerdj/freecad_models/README.md

 - 3d-printing - files intended for 3D Printing
   - boxes
     - ResistorBox is my first attempt at simple resistor box.
+File contains a top and bottom.
     - ResistorBoxReworkBottom is new version of the ResistorBox.
-In this case, I applied more of learning on FreeCAD.
-I am also trying a different way of handling documents in FreeCAD.
     - ResistorBoxReworkTop is new version of the ResistorBox.
-In this case, I applied more of learning on FreeCAD.
-I am also trying a different way of handling documents in FreeCAD.
     - SimpleCaseForUsbMemoryStick.
-I need a simple case for a thumb drive.
-This could use refinement.
+I needed a simple enclosure for a thumb drive.
+The original enclosure suffered damage from handling over the years.
+This model could use refinement.
   - clips
-    - CargoNetCLipIdeas - playing with ideas for making a clip/hook to link a cargo net to tie down points
+    - CargoNetClipIdeas - playing with ideas for making a clip/hook to link a cargo net to tie down points.
+This file contains multiple models.
-    - S-clip - needed a simple s shape with notchs in the top an bottom arms.
-The main idea is help increase the tension on some belts.
+    - S-clip - needed a simple 'S' shape with notches on the top an bottom arms.
+The main idea for this model is to help increase the tension on belts for the He3D printer.
+    - suspended_ceiling_clip - inspired from a [Suspended Ceiling Clip](https://www.thingiverse.com/thing:84947) on Thinkgiverse.
+This version is meant to give me more practice with FreeCAD.
+I wanted a version with a larger center hole than the original.
+I have tried to go back to tke sketch to make modifications, for some reason FreeCAD is not allowing me to make edits.
+    - suspended_ceiling_clip_split - playing with idea of a U shape.
+I was learning how to use the fillet tool
-  - electorics
+  - electronics
     - ElectronicsLabCore - starting platform that could be used to assemble electronics project on.
 The central plate is a little bigger than a raspberry pi.
 The individual plates would have tab and slots to allow the additional plates to be hooked together.
   - impossible-dovertail
     - ImpossibleDovetail is my first attempt at creating this object.
 I mostly used the Parts Workbench to fuse shapes together.